Competetive Tryout Info

 - Player Equipment

 Players are responsible for their own helmets, bats, glove and facemasks.
 The cost for this equipment can vary depending on places you purchase from, whether the equipment is new or used, and the brands/quality of equipment you select.

 The core uniform is typically two different jerseys, softball pants, two different pairs of socks and two different belts.
-These are often modeled after the Urbandale high school uniforms.
 We work with vendors to keep the costs as low as possible.
 Finally, we change out the styles once every three years, as another effort to keep costs low.
 You can expect to play approx. $200.00 for a full uniform set.

-In addition to he core uniform coaches may opt to have another jersey or two for special events, such a a Pink Out Tournament or a third normal jersey option for long weekends or hotter days.
-An additional jersey can cost anywhere from $25-35 on average.
+In addition to the core uniform, coaches may opt to have another jersey or two for special events, such a a Pink Out Tournament or a third normal jersey option for long weekends or hotter days.
+An additional jersey can cost anywhere from $30-40 on average.